Should I apply to the College of Arts and Sciences or to the Conservatory of Music?

 If I am accepted, can I defer my enrollment?

 Wheaton does offer deferred enrollment for accepted applicants for up to one year.
 A student wanting to defer needs to fill out a request form from our office and submit a $300 deposit to hold their spot for the following year.
 The $300 deposit is not refundable, but will be credited to tuition upon enrollment.
 Deferment will not be granted to allow a student to enroll in another college, although approved deferred students may take one college course per semester during the deferral period for a maximum of 8 semester hours.
+Financial aid does not defer alongside enrollment; students will be reconsidered for merit scholarship and need-based financial aid under the criteria and offerings that apply to the anticipated entry term.
+You can review an FAQ document about deferring enrollment Deferred Enrollment FAQ.
 Please contact our office for more information.

 Does Wheaton accept credit earned through Advanced Placement, International Baccalaureate, SAT Subject Tests, and Clep Tests?